irvall/Rowperator/README.md

 Simple Java program for making row operations on m x n matrices

 ### Usage
-Download and run `Rowperator.java` and run it in your terminal of choice.
+Download `Rowperator.java` and run it in your terminal of choice.

 #### With a custom matrix: